Packed with flavor, this shrimp lo mein recipe has tender juicy shrimp, veggies, and egg noodles in a simple sauce.

 pouring sauce over shrimp and vegetables to make lo mein

-• Don’t rinse the noodles after cooking; leaving them will keep them just starchy enough to help thicken the sauce so it clings better to the shrimp and veggies.
+• Don’t rinse the noodles after cooking; leaving them will keep them just starchy enough to help thicken and cling to the shrimp and veggies.

-• Barely cook the shrimp in the saute pan because it will cook further once it’s added back in the final step.
-Just get them lightly pink.
+• Cook the shrimp just until pink, it will cook further once it’s added back in the final step.

-• Also, don’t forget that shrimp lo mein makes a great next-day lunch for work or school!
-Just reheat and serve!
+• Shrimp lo mein makes a great next-day lunch for work or school, just reheat and serve.

 A close up image of shrimp lo mein with vegetables in a pan